By definition –

 C = Zero.
 M Squared = 1

 This means Term B is not defined in this case.
-Which is the phenomena of Choking.
+Which is the phenomenon of Choking.

 For the Diverging section

-A = Postive, as the final area is more than the initial area.
+A = Positive, as the final area is more than the initial area.

 C = Positive as M squared is more than 1, for subsonic flow.

 This means Term B has to be positive which implies the final velocity to be greater than the initial velocity.
-Which happens to be the exact case in rocket engines.
+This happens to be the exact case in rocket engines.